-Some say it’s a bargain, some say it’s a nightmare which you should not purchase out of warranty, but sometimes it’s just hard to not buy a car like this – or just not to think of buying this thing.
+Some say it’s a bargain.
+Some say it’s a money pit.
+And some say it’s a nightmare which you should not purchase out of warranty.
+But sometimes it’s just hard to not buy a car like this – or just not to think of buying this thing.

 This thing – the S class.
 High ranking politicians had one of these, various country leaders had one of these, dictators?
 Yes, they also often have one of these: very interesting

 But it’s also a car which always brings new technologies to the automotive industry and it’s also a car, which should look great even after 15 or 20 years after the first model was produced.
 But let’s be honest, while the predecessor of this S class-the W220 had plenty of new tech, it was also spiced with bigger cost reduction measures which caused numerous reliability and rust issues + the design of this W220, say what you want, it really doesn’t aged very well.
 Mainly the front of the car of the before facelift versions looks really outdated at this day and age ↓ ↓ ↓

 However look at the W221!
 The exterior of this car not only looks great even today, but it’s also more interesting than the exterior of the newest W222 S class!
 And the cost reduction with the new tech?
 Well, it seems like at this time Mercedes woke up, cut most of the cost reduction to an optimal level and fixed numerous things which were not acceptable in the predecessor.
 But while they fixed plenty of things they also unintentionally (or intentionally?) did a couple of bigger mistakes…